astampoulis/makam/WIP.md

 - [x] script that does the publish with a test version
 - [x] add README to npm package
 - [x] update the version and version update script
+- [x] circleci can publish test versions
-- [ ] script that checks if version needs to be bumped (if changes to ocaml code)
+- [ ] script that checks if version needs to be bumped
+- [ ] script that checks that npm/makam-bin matches version (and recompiles and commits if not)
-- [ ] script for circleci that compiles if the version has been bumped
+- [ ] script that checks if need to publish new version by comparing to HEAD^ and git tags the commit
+- [ ] update documentation
+- [ ] add travis and mac binaries
+- [ ] test with a mac
+- [ ] circleci integration
 - [ ] publish package to npm
-- [ ] circleci integration
-- [ ] add travis and mac binaries
-- [ ] update documentation